 \subsection{Interpolation methods for $c_v(\beta)$}

 The interpolation methods IM1 and IM2 presented in Sec.~\ref{sec:interpolation} for $c_v(\beta)$ have a three dimensional parameter space: $(\beta_c, A, \alpha)$ and $(\beta_c, B, \alpha)$ for IM1 and IM2, respectively.
-It is one more than the similar method used for logarithmic divergencies\cite{Gonzalez21}, which does not have to determine a critical exponent.
+It is one more than the similar method used for logarithmic divergencies \cite{Gonzalez21}, which does not have to determine a critical exponent.
 Exploring the whole parameter space is thus time-consuming, so it is convenient to rely on other methods to narrow down some of the dimensions.
 In this sense, the Dlog Pad\'e method on $\overline \chi$ studied in Sec.~\ref{sec:Dlogres_chi} provides accurate values for the inverse critical temperature, $\beta_c$.
 Thus, we leave this parameter fixed.
-Regarding the value of $\alpha$, we know that the renormalization group value is $-0.122(10)$ \cite{Guida98}, while indirect estimations from HTSE throw out $-0.200(15)$\cite{Kuzmin19}.
-So, for this parameter, we will search in the range $[0.05,0.30]$ at 0.01 intervals.
+Regarding the value of $\alpha$, we know that the renormalization group value is $-0.122(10)$ \cite{Guida98}, while indirect estimations from HTSEs throw out values up to $-0.200(15)$ \cite{Kuzmin19}.
+So, for this parameter, we will search in the range $[-0.05,-0.30]$ at 0.01 intervals.
 For each value of $\alpha$ we search for the best value of $A$ or $B$ (for IM1 or IM2) in a range from 0.1 to 9, at 0.002 intervals.
-It is important that this step is small since the peaks in $Q(A)$ for a given $\alpha$ and $\beta_c$ tend to be very narrow.
+This step must be small since the peaks in $Q(A)$ for a given $\alpha$ and $\beta_c$ tend to be very narrow.

 Fig.~\ref{fig7} shows the $A$ and $B$ values depending on the choice of $\alpha$, obtained through IM1 and IM2, for the \textit{fcc} lattice, together with the Dlog Pad\'e method results on $c_v - B$, discussed in Sec.~\ref{sec:Dlogres_cv}.
-The results for $A$ and $B$ show a good convergence with the HTSE order (specially at higher values of $\alpha$).
-Furthermore there is a good agreement between all three methods.
+The results for $A$ and $B$ show a good convergence with the HTSE order (especially at higher values of $\alpha$).
+Furthermore, there is a good agreement between all three methods.
 Let us recall that IM1 and IM2 remove the singularity by subtracting and dividing, respectively, such that for IM1, $A$ is a fitting parameter and $B$ is a byproduct.
 For IM2 it is the other way around.
 The quality $Q$ takes high values throughout all the $\alpha$ range: over $80\%$ of Pad\'e approximants coincide past $\beta_c$ (up to $(1+\delta)\beta_c$).
-Even though there is a tendency to higher $Q$ values for $\alpha$ closer to 0, it is not possible to pick one good value for $\alpha$, even choosing more restricting values for the $Q$-parameters, $\delta$ and $\epsilon$.
+Even though there is a tendency to higher $Q$ values for $\alpha$ closer to 0, it is not possible to pick one good value for $\alpha$, even choosing more restricting values for the $Q$-parameters, $\delta$, and $\epsilon$.